Why Is My Period All Over The Place After Emergency Birth Control?

-So the most common types of the EC pill are either human-made hormones or natural agents which affect the release of the egg and will contribute to bleeding problems.
+So, the most common types of EC pills are either human-made hormones or natural agents, which affect the release of the egg and contribute to bleeding problems.

-Here are expected bleeding patterns on the BC pills which should NOT alarm you:
+Here are expected bleeding patterns on the BC pills that should NOT alarm you:

 First, here are two facts:

-And number two: following sex, sperm can survive for up to 5 days within the womb.
+And #2, following sex, sperm can survive for up to 5 days within the womb.